jmeile/JMMidiBassPedalController/README.md

   - On "Output MIDI Connection" choose: "Virtual Port 1"
   - Uncheck: "Show Advanced Connections" -> Not needed
 - Open the menu: "Edit > Preferences" and set it as follows:
-  - "Number of keys": here you are free to choose what ever you want.
-Normally you will see: "61".
+  - Number of keys: here you are free to choose what ever you want.
+Normally you will see: 61.
 The maximum is 121.
 This depends on how many octaves you are going to use.
-  - "Starting Key": "C"
+  - Starting Key: C
-  - "Note highlight color": "MIDI Channels" -> different colors will be used for each MIDI channel
+  - Note highlight color: MIDI Channels -> different colors will be used for each MIDI channel
-  - "Instruments file": leave the default, which is: "gmgsxg.ins".
+  - Instruments file: leave the default, which is: "gmgsxg.ins".
 I think this doesn't really matter
-  - "Instrument": "General MIDI"
+  - Instrument: General MIDI
+  - Keyboard Map: load the map: Virtual_Keyboard_Map.xml located on the assets/Behringer_FCB1010 folder
-  - "Keyboard Map" and "Raw Keyboard Map": "default".
+  - Raw Keyboard Map: default.
 I think this also doesn't matter
-  - "Drums Channel": "10"
+  - Drums Channel: 10
   - Uncheck: "MIDI channel state consistency" -> I don't know what this is supposed to do
   - Check: "Translate MIDI velocity to key pressed color tint"